Localization techniques in circle-equivariant KK-theory: -equivariant -theory of smooth manifolds and localization

 \begin{lemma} Let \(A,B\) and \(C\) be \(\Laur\)-modules, \(\alpha \colon A \to B\) and \(\beta\colon B \to C\) module maps, such that the sequence

 is exact and \(A\) and \(C\) are finitely generated.
 Then \(B\) is finitely generated.

 \end{lemma}

-\begin{proof} This reduces immediately to whether \(\ker(\beta)\) and \(\textup{im}(\alpha)\) are finitely generated; the latter is obvious and the former follows from the fact that any submodule of a finitely generated \(\Laur\)-module is finitely generated.
-(This property is equivalent, in general, to the Noetherian condition on \(\Laur\).) \end{proof}
+\begin{proof} This reduces immediately to whether \(\ker(\beta)\) and \(\textup{im}(\alpha)\) are finitely generated; the latter is obvious and the former follows from the fact that any submodule of a finitely generated \(\Laur\)-module is finitely generated, because \(\Laur\) is Noetherian. \end{proof}

 \begin{corollary} \(\K^*_\TT(X-F)\) is finitely generated for any smooth and compact \(\TT\)-manifold \(X\). \end{corollary}